 What to serve with BBQ potatoes in foil

-Roasted potatoes are served as a side dish and pair really well with any type of grilled meat, fish or vegetables.
+Roasted potatoes are served as a side dish and pair really well with any type of grilled meat, fish, vegetables like these lemon herb chicken skewers.
 With the grilled potatoes in foil, you can serve some dips for extra flavour like this Greek tzatziki sauce, or Baba Ganoush.
+Or serve alongside other side dishes like Mediterranean roasted vegetables or even grilled cheese and tomato sandwiches.

 BBQ Grilled potatoes in foil packets